mwmlln/shinju_select/README.md

 ### 1.8 Structure

   1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
 In the navigation menu they are presented with a choice to register or sign in if already registered.
 There is a search bar and shop link that opens up the page with products list.
-  Below the sliding hero images, there are large links to open the product page with 4 different categories or view all product button will open the all products list.
+  Below the sliding hero images, there are large links to open the product page in 4 different categories, view all or New products.
-  Site visitor can be registered or log in at any time from the navigation menu.
+  Site visitor can be registered or log in from the navigation menu at any time.

   2. In the Product list page, all of the products are displayed, unless specific category or tag is chosen to open the page.
 Each product has button to open the product detail page.